-Each month we ask a London expert to give us their Top 5 for the best in the capital's shopping, dining, nightlife and more.
-This week: Laura Porter, aka @AboutLondon, shares the best street markets for foodies.
+We ask a London expert to give us their Top 5 for the best in the capital's shopping, dining, nightlife and more.
+Laura Porter, aka @AboutLondon, shares the best street markets for foodies.

 What's it like?
 London's oldest food market is rightly the most popular.
 Meet the producers who farm organic meats, create artisan cheeses and bake organic bread.
 It's a permanent Victorian covered market that's crowded on Saturdays but always worth exploring.
 See, try and buy the best seasonal produce as there are always samples on offer to help you select the freshest riverside picnic, or choose from the tantalising aromas of hot street food.